Grabosticus/12222190_impressionist-stylegan/README.md

 ## Running the application
 **Python Version: 3.10** \
 Here are some conda commands to initialize the virtual environment and install all needed packages.
+The third line installs PyTorch with CUDA support, which is only available for NVIDIA GPUs.
+If you don't have a NVIDIA GPU, just run `conda install pytorch torchvision`. \
+WARNING: The model will run on the CPU in this case.
+I don't have experience in enabling GPU training for non-NVIDIA GPUs.

 ```
 conda create -n impressionist-stylegan python=3.10